 Back pain typically is not an emergency.
 However, there are circumstances when back pain can signal a worsening health condition.
 Contact your healthcare provider or seek emergency medical attention if back pain is accompanied by the following symptoms:

-- Causes weakness, numbness and tingling in one or both legs
+- Weakness, numbness and tingling in one or both legs.